 Students must complete two of the following Computer Science concentrations for a total of 18.0 credits.
 The concentrations may overlap by one course.
 Students should check with the College for any additional Special Topics courses being offered that may be appropriate for one of the concentrations.
-The student may propose a Student Defined concentrations with departmental approval.
+The student may propose a custom-designed concentration with departmental approval; courses proposed must be of level 300 and above.